bert/CudaCodeSamples/README.md

 Experiments with the CUDA Toolkit (NVIDIA Accelerated Computing)

 # Copyrights.
-Copyrights to original auhors and licenses as mentioned in the source files.
+Copyrights to original authors and licenses as mentioned in the source files.

-All my contributions according to GPL v2.0.
+All my contributions are according to GPL v2.0.